hnb-rabear/hnb-rabear.github.io/sheetx/index.md

 | EXAMPLE_FORMULA_1     | int         | =1\*10\*36         | Excel formula example |
 | EXAMPLE_FORMULA_2     | float       | =1+2+3+4+5+6+7+8+9 | Excel formula example |

-Sheets named according to the syntax _[%Constants]_ are called Constants Sheets.
-They are used to compile the Constants in the project.
-The table below will help you refer to all the data types that can be used in this sheet.
-The design rules are as follows:
+Constants Sheets, named with the suffix `Constants` compile project constants.
+The design rules are:

-- The sheet name needs to have `Constants` as a prefix or suffix.
+- The sheet name must end with `Constants`.
 - There are four columns: Name, Type, Value, and Comment.
-- Name: This is the name of the constant, it must be written continuously, does not contain special characters, and should be capitalized.
+  - Name: The name of the constant; must be continuous, without special characters.
-- Type: This is the data type of the constant.
-You can use the following data types: `int`, `float`, `bool`, `string`, `int-array`, `float-array`, `vector2`, and `vector3`.
+  - Type: The data type of the constant.
+Possible data types include: `int`, `float`, `bool`, `string`, `int-array`, `float-array`, `vector2`, and `vector3`.
-- Value: The value corresponding to the data type.
-For array data types, elements must be separated by `:` or `|` or `newline`.
+  - Value: The value matching the data type.
+For array types, separate elements with `:` or `|` or `newline`.

 ```a
 | Name | Type | Value | Comment |